 Malaysia is a triumph of cultural cohesion - see Muslim, Chinese and Indian national holidays - where in the world do we see that?
-Kuala Lumpur ranked first as the easiest city to get settled in as an expat in 2019.
+Kuala Lumpur ranked fourth of the top 10 countries where expats are happiest with work, life and cost of living in 2021.
 Malaysia manages to preserve its cultural heritage, yet is extremely accommodating to expats as a gateway to the East.
 English is the primary business language.

-Safety
+G Safety